Primary Takeaways: Voters Send Parties Further Apart

 Democrats also got their preferred candidate in Texas' 23rd Congressional District, Gina Ortiz Jones, a former Air Force intelligence officer.
 She easily defeated Rick Treviño, a San Antonio high school teacher and progressive upstart.
 He was a Bernie Sanders delegate to the Democratic National Convention and not expected to make it to the runoff.

 Jones will be taking on Will Hurd, the Republican incumbent, in a district Clinton won by 3 points.
-Hurd is a former CIA officer, who has been one of the GOP's standout candidates to this point this cycle.
+Hurd is a former CIA officer who has been one of the GOP's standout candidates to this point this cycle.
 Still, if Democrats hope to take back the House in a wave election, this has to be a top target.

 If Democrats in Washington were biting their nails about Nebraska last week, after progressive Kara Eastman defeated a more moderate former congressman, they're feeling better about Texas after Tuesday's contests.

-3. Democratic 'year of the woman' continues
+3. Democratic "year of the woman" continues

 From Abrams to Fletcher to Ortiz Jones and on, Democratic women continue to rack up victories in the primaries.